← Back to Demos|

 Drug Discovery

 Simulating protein-ligand binding requires accurate modeling of close atomic contacts.
-NNC enables longer timesteps without sacrificing accuracy.
+NNC can reduce extreme forces, but longer timesteps still need energy-conservation checks.

 Materials Science

 Studying phase transitions and defect dynamics involves atoms passing through close encounters.
-NNC regularization prevents numerical blowups.
+NNC regularization can reduce blowup severity rather than remove the singularity.

 Computational Chemistry

 Reaction dynamics simulations require traversing transition states where atoms are in close proximity.
-NNC maintains stability through these regions.
+NNC can make these regions easier to probe, but stability is system- and timestep-dependent.

 Why Only 22.3%?